JesseVelden/CUP-PHP/README.md

       - `eventvalidation`: the eventValidation needed for login aspx files.
 **Note: some students do have an extra space between their last name and their prefix.
 PHP will not display that in HTML but it exsists in the variable**
   - **Parameters**:
     - `filter`: the search string to search students for.
+Because of ASPX's stupid EventValidation you need to provide a (last) name you're going to use for the login and timetable procedure, not a random other name.
     - `schoolUrl`: the school's CUP website URL.
 - `getTimeTable($username,$password,$session,$schoolUrl,$eventvalidation)`: Login and get the student's timetable.
   **IMPORTANT: `$eventvalidation` needs to be encoded (encode URL) before you call this function in order to get the timetable!**